duong-nd/CS175/Assignment2/README.md

    * Press the `m` key to switch to the 'pivot' view mode.
    * TODO ...
  * Test transforming the red cube when the eye is in the sky:
-  * Press the `o` key to switch to transformting the first cube.
+  * Press the `o` key to switch to transforming the first cube.
   * Rotate the cube.
-It should rotate inuitively as if you were moving it with your hand.
+It should rotate intuitively as if you were moving it with your hand.
   * Translate the cube.
 It should translate intuitively as if you were sliding it with your hand.
   * Rotate it again.
 It should rotate along its own axis, not the world or sky's axis.
   * Translate it again.
 It should translate along your view's axis, not its axis or the world's axis.